Ruberto/ruby-conferences-site/README.md

 describes itself as a "Conference on Web Development" might be an awesome event, but it's probably not a Ruby conference.

-## Filtered Event News

-In an effort to keep the news focused, only the following items are covered:

-* Dates announced
-* Call for Proposal life cycle
-* Registration life cycle
-* Conference videos posted

-A brand new event would also be covered by a news item.

-### Life Cycle News

-Both an event's call for proposals and registration are life cycle news - they have an announcement and a deadline.
-This type of news is covered by the following items:

-* An announcement
-* A reminder a week before the deadline
-* A reminder the day before the deadline

 ## Contributing

-The list of events is driven by the two files in the `data` folder - if you have an update for those things, just change the JSON and send a PR.
+The list of events is driven by the two files in the `_data` directory - if you have an update for those things, just change the YAML and send a PR.

-If you have news, please follow the conventions you see in the `source/news/posts` folder including filename and title.
-No biggie if you're not sure - this can be tweaked easily enough.

 ## License

-The content of the `source/news/posts` folder is copyrighted by Jon Allured.
 The design of the site is copyrighted by Cameron Daigle.
-Please don't swipe our stuff because that's mean.

 All other original work uses the Creative Commons [Attribution-NonCommercial-ShareAlike 4.0 International License][l].